 Persistence.
-The effects of the program on students' perceptions could be short-lived.
-We explore this issue by comparing the magnitude of treatment effects for different intervals between the intervention and the post-treatment survey: 1-2 months, 3-4 months and 5-6 months (see Appendix Table K24).
+The effects of the interventions on students' perceptions could be short-lived.
+We explore this issue by comparing the magnitude of treatment effects for different intervals between the intervention and the post-treatment survey: 1-2 months, 3-4 months and 5-6 months (see Appendix Table I3).
 The limited sample for each interval and the possibility that the quality of the interventions may have changed over time are two limitations that call for caution in drawing firm conclusions about the persistence of effects.
 With these caveats in mind, the results suggest that the treatment effects did not vanish quickly, insofar as they remain statistically significant for most outcomes beyond the first two months.
 The effects were, therefore, sufficiently persistent to affect students' choice of study.

 Timing of visits.
-Earlier interventions seem to have had greater effects on the college choices of Grade 12 students, which could be made up to the end of May (see Appendix Figure K6).
-We find that classroom visits that took place in November increased female enrollment in selective or male-dominated STEM programs by 7 to 9 percentage points, compared with 3 to 6 points for visits in December-January and non-significant effects for visits in February-March.32 These findings provide suggestive evidence that interventions made when many students are still undecided about their field of study and career plans may be more effective than those on the eve of irreversible choices.
+Earlier interventions seem to have had greater effects on the college choices of Grade 12 students, which could be made up to the end of May (see Appendix Figure I3).
+We find that classroom visits that took place in November increased female enrollment in selective or male-dominated STEM programs by 7 to 9 percentage points, compared with 3 to 6 points